hetznercloud/terraform-provider-hcloud/website/docs/r/certificate.html.md

 # hcloud_certificate

-Provides a Hetzner Clould Certificate to represent a TLS certificate in the Hetzner Cloud.
+Provides a Hetzner Cloud Certificate to represent a TLS certificate in the Hetzner Cloud.

 ## Example Usage